The Three-Layer Model

 Layer 2: Processing Delegate (Currently Citrea)

 The L2 is a processing engine — it does not own the identity.
-The user can redeploy to a different L2 at any time, pointing the new contracts at the same inscription ID.
+The user can redeploy to a different L2 at any time, pointing the new instance at the same templateInscriptionId.
 The identity stays on Bitcoin.

 Why Citrea?